 - The Council

 - Executive Committee

 - Section 79 Council Committees

 - Rules Committee

 - Ward Committees

+- And other Section 79 Committees such as Municipal Public Accounts Committee (MPAC)

 - Audit Committee (AC)

 Political Decisions are the competency of the Municipal Council.

-Council Ordinarily meets twelve (12) times a year.
+Council Ordinary meets twelve (12) times a year.

-In terms of Section 160(2) of the Constitution of the Republic of South Africa Act 108 of 1996 the following functions of the Municipal Council may not be delegated to any Council Committee:
+In terms of Section 160(2) of the Constitution of the Republic of South Africa Act 108 of 1996 the following functions of the Municipal Council may not be delegated to any Council Committee that is:

-- 1. Passing of by-laws
+- 1. The passing of by-laws

-- 2. Approval of budgets
+- 2. The approval of budgets

-- 3. Imposition of rates taxes, levies and duties, and
+- 3. The imposition of rates taxes, levies and duties, and

-- 4. Raising of loans
+- 4. The raising of loans